An accessory short-term rental in a 1&2 Dwelling Structure must be in compliance with the bedroom requirements of Section 33.207.040.B.4.

-Will the BDS inspection be of my entire house and/or additional dwelling unit?
+If my permit is randomly selected for a BDS inspection, will the inspection be of my entire house and/or additional dwelling unit?

 The ASTR inspection will be limited to the three inspections items above (1.
 The bedrooms were legally created as sleeping rooms, 2.
 They meet minimum fire/life/safety requirements, 3.
 Smoke and carbon monoxide detector requirements are met).
 The inspection is not meant to evaluate the exterior or interior of the home against other building code or property maintenance minimum standards.
 However, certified building inspectors have an obligation to declare and pursue correction of imminent safety hazards for the protection of occupants and overnight guests.
 Examples of imminent safety hazards are live exposed electrical wires observed en route and during the inspection of the requested bedrooms or an incident of tripping or falling due to hazardous and non-complaint stairs leading to the bedrooms.
 These types of imminent hazards must be addressed prior to approving the Type A accessory short-term rental permit and allowing the general public to use the bedrooms.
 Due to this issue, the property owner's signature is required on the application form to authorize the requested ASTR bedroom inspection.

 What are the Smoke Detector and Carbon Monoxide Detector requirements under the ASTR program?